selimslab/selimslab.github.io/_posts/work/2020-2-9-problem-solving.md

 ## attention traps is like bacteria

 marketing lines

 slot machines

 headlines

 farmville

 ## don't ignore the emotional price

- A failure to identify the true costs of a situation, with too much emphasis on financial costs while ignoring the emotional price that must be paid to win a reward.
+not all costs are financial

+time, money, attention are all limited resources

 ## Have that difficult conversation.

 Listen without defensiveness when they criticize you.

 Name the elephant in the room.

 Get rejected.

 And feel it all.
 Feel the anticipation of the risk.
 Feel the pre-risk cringe.
 Then, during the risk, and after, take a deep breath and feel that too.